 Volunteer Dr. Toni Saul came to Elmina for two weeks bringing her 40 years of experience and dedication to helping children read.
-She spent lots of time with our PIF girls, teachers and Solo to help them assess reading abilities, use jolly phonics to connect letters and sounds to reading and helping weak students.
+She spent lots of time with our PIF girls, teachers and Solo to help them assess reading abilities, use Jolly Phonics to connect letters and sounds to reading and help weaker students.
 Our Resource center is a perfect place for this as we have small groups.

 Toni also worked with the girls club and shared her career story with the students and teachers.
 Getting to know the PIF girls and teachers was a highlight of her visit.

 Volunteer Sue Gonzalez has been to Elmina many times, always helping the girls’ club, libraries and early readers.
 Her main project this time was about the A Seed of Change grant for writing (and reading) “culturally relevant” books.
 See A Seed of Change page.

 The PIFs and girls in our schools love Sue.
 She always has good learning projects with prizes and snacks.
 This trip, most of her efforts were on the “book project”, but she still had time to take the girls clubs to Kakum Park for the nature hike and canopy walk.

 She also presented her story to the girls clubs, worked with our Jolly Phonics teachers and guided (with Toni) our Resource Center PIFs to help them assess the early readers and help the weak ones.

 And if that wasn’t enough, she also attended the annual Bakatwe Fishing Festival in Elmina.
 Sue was making friends everywhere in Elmina.

 We gave scholarships to 22 University students last year.
 Six of them are graduating and going into their required one year national service.
 I think it is a good idea to get them more prepared for their dream.
 Here are some of our recent and past graduates.

 Our visits to Elmina are filled with fun times with our friends.
 Here are some photos.